felipebandeira23/remobilize_on_rd/README.md

 ### How to Use

-During the match, the commander simply types in the game chat:
+During the match, the player use:

 ```
 !rd
 ```

-Instantly, all engineers will receive a private message requesting them to remobilize the defensive nodes.
-There's no need to repeat commands or wait for confirmations.
+Instantly, the player is remobilized

 ### Requirements